 - Workers: Even if you aren’t using the chemical itself, if you enter an area where it was used recently or disposed of, you may be exposed.

-EPA estimates that each year, 32,600 workers and 1.3 million consumers are exposed to methylene chloride in paint and coating removers.
+EPA estimated in 2017 that each year, 32,600 workers and 1.3 million consumers have been exposed to methylene chloride in paint and coating removers.

 What are the possible health impacts?

 - Death by heart attack or asphyxiation.
 Methylene chloride turns into carbon monoxide in the body and can cut off the oxygen supply to the heart.
 At high doses the chemical switches off the breathing center of the victim’s brain.
 To learn about the events that led to the death of a professional bathtub refinisher who was stripping a bathtub with methylene chloride, view this video produced by the Michigan Fatality Assessment and Control Evaluation (FACE) program.